 If external submissions are supported -- that is, from outside a site's administrative domain -- then the domain's MSAs MUST support the SUBMISSION port 587 [RFC4409].
-It is also suggested that operators standardize on the SUBMISSION port for both external AND LOCAL users for simplicity.
+Operators MAY standardize on the SUBMISSION port for both external AND LOCAL users; this can significantly simplify submission operations.